 A footnote in 61 Cygni's history is Jonathan "Trip" Daniels, who has lent his name to the 61 Cygni-A planet "Trip" (formerly Edison).
-Trip is among the oldest humans alive, though definitely not the oldest.
-He was born in 175AT in the ancient United States of America, where he pursued a career in engineering and later management.
+Trip is among the oldest humans alive (by calendrical age) though definitely not the oldest.
+He was born in 375AT in the ancient United States of America, where he pursued a career in engineering and later management.
 Some corporate religions in the NoCoZo have enshrined Trip as a saint to "company men" — loyal, lifetime workers — because of his history.

-During the Second and Third Century AT, Trip worked at General Electric's power systems division before the merger that formed Exa Energy.
+During the Fourth and Fifth Century AT, Trip worked at Exa Energy.
 After a couple of decades of hands-on engineering, he reached middle management.
 There he was noted as a problem solver with an excellent engineering background, exactly the 'man on the ground' preferred at new projects ranging from sunskimming amat farms to the Cygnus Project pathfinder probe construction where he untangled personnel, engineering, and production problems.

-Trip was born to an era where longevity genemods and treatments were available, and these gave him a long life, while GE's and Exa's healthcare packages paid for more.
-Decades of reinvestment in the giant corporations had made him rather wealthy, but work was more stimulating than retirement.
-He was elderly for his genome when he volunteered for the first Cygnus colonial flight, but healthy enough to survive the cryosleep experience.
+Trip was born to an era where longevity treatments were widely available, and these gave him a long life, while Exa's healthcare packages paid for more.
+Decades of reinvestment in the giant corporations had made him rather wealthy, but a new challenge presented himself.
+In his second century of life, while possessing the physiology of a man approaching middle age, he volunteered for the first Cygnus colonial flight.

-Trip awoke in Edison (later "Trip") orbit in 486 to find his Solsys portfolio had continued to do well and, as ordered, had procured advanced gerontological treatments that were transmitted to 61 Cygni.
-With many effects of age being gradually reduced and eliminated in the following decades, Trip has commented that he never felt older than in 500 - except in 613, when the first 61 Cygni Worker Revolution failed and so many of his students and friends were "disappeared."
+After surviving the long flight in cryosleep Trip awoke in Edison (later "Trip") orbit in 597 AT, to find his Solsys portfolio had continued to do well and, as ordered, had procured advanced gerontological treatments that were transmitted to 61 Cygni.
+With many effects of age being gradually reduced and eliminated in the following decades, Trip has commented that he never felt older than in 600 - except in 713, when the first 61 Cygni Worker Revolution failed and so many of his students and friends were "disappeared."

 From his revival, Trip resumed his work overseeing Exa Energy industrial operations in the system, serving as an engineering troubleshooter, middle management, and interface between workers and executives.
 He was a talented teacher and helped correct deficiencies in parental vec educational programs for ETA's indentured tweak workers.